Alaska Adventure Concierge Trip Planning

 - Formal vs. casual: Very casual dress is the way to go in Alaska.
 Some cruise-goers bring formal attire for onboard the ship, then break out the jeans on land.
 No one cares how you look, just dress down and be comfortable and you'll look like a local.

 - Mosquito repellent: The bugs generally aren't as bad as people fear, and they're really only a big consideration in June and July if you are in the interior.
-Generally in Southeast Alaska and Juneau, they are very light (Pearson's Pond has some mosquito magnets on hand).
+Generally in Southeast Alaska and Juneau, they are very light.
 If you really want to protect yourself, there's nothing as effective as 100% DEET products.
 Mosquito head nets tend to be overkill unless you plan on doing a lot of hiking or tent camping in the arctic, as they obscure visibility and can get warm

 - Fishing license: You can order this ahead of time online, but it's easy to obtain from your air taxi, fishing guide, or most local grocery stores.